 Audio Interface is a physical device allowing you to connect your XLR podcasting mic, capture the sound, and translate the analog signal to digital before recording it to your computer.
 All condenser and dynamic mics require an audio interface, but USB mics already have a form of an interface built-in.

 For both beginners and experienced podcasters, we recommend 3rd generation of the Focusrite Scarlett family of devices.
 In our opinion, the Scarlett 2i2 offers the best value and capabilities.
-This device has good quality preamps, professional audio codec, low latency and offers an efficient headphone amplifier.
+This device has good quality preamps, a professional audio codec, low latency, and offers an efficient headphone amplifier.
 It also has 2 mic XLR inputs allowing to conduct interviews comfortably.
 Its solid design and offered audio quality will be a good investment for years.